Arctium lappa: Chemistry

 Burdock roots contain mucilage, sulfurous acetylene compounds, polyacetylenes and bitter guaianolide-type constituents.
 Seeds contain arctigenin, arctiin, and butyrolactone lignans.

 Similar species

 The burdock could be confused with rhubarb, the leaves of which are toxic.

+Taxonomy

+Arctium lappa was named and described by the Swedish botanist Carl Linnaeus in 1753.
+Its type specimen was collected from a cultivated waste area in Europe ("habitat in Europae cultis ruderatis").

 Distribution and habitat

 This species is native to the temperate regions of the Old World, from Scandinavia to the Mediterranean, and from the British Isles through Russia, and the Middle East to India, China, Taiwan and Japan.

-It is naturalized almost everywhere and is usually found in disturbed areas, especially in soil rich in humus and nitrogen, preferring full sunlight.
+It is naturalized widely in temperate climates and is usually found in disturbed areas, especially in soil rich in humus and nitrogen, preferring full sunlight.

 Ecology

 The leaves of greater burdock provide food for the caterpillars of some Lepidoptera, such as the thistle ermine (Myelois circumvoluta).

+As an invasive species

+It has become an invasive weed of high-nitrogen soils in North America, Australia, and other regions.

+Health concerns

+The burrs are a potential hazard for humans, horses, and dogs.
+The minute, sharply-pointed, bristly pappus hairs easily detach from the top of the achenes and are carried by the slightest breeze – attaching to skin, mucous membranes, and eyes where they can cause severe dermal irritation, possible respiratory manifestations, and ophthalmia.

 Uses

-The species is commonly cultivated in Japan where it gives its name to a particular construction technique, burdock piling.